unsoluble/smalltime/README.md

 ![About_Time_Integration](doc/About_Time_Integration.gif)

 If you have [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) enabled, make sure its Game World Time Integration setting is on "Mixed".
 Calendar and time info from there should now sync up, though SmallTime doesn't currently support nonstandard time divisions.
+You can enable Sunrise/Sunset sync from Simple Calendar in the SmallTime settings screen.

 ### Settings